Supply Chain Security:

 Agency Affected: Department of Homeland Security

-Comments: We reported in September 2010, that the Department of Homeland Security's Science and Technology Directorate (DHS S&T) was testing four container security technologies (CSTs) for implementation on cargo containers by the Office of Policy Development and U.S. Customs and Border Protection (CBP).
-We found, though, that S&T's plans for conducting operational testing of these CSTs did not reflect all the operational scenarios being considered by the end users for how the CSTs could be implemented.
-Specifically, S&T was testing the CSTs in the maritime environment on cargo containers onboard vessels, but three of DHS's possible operational scenarios included using the CSTs on containers traveling overland by truck.
-We recommended that S&T test and evaluate the CSTs consistent with all the operational scenarios DHS identified for potential implementation.
-In response, in May 2012, S&T and CBP reported that they had developed a variant of one of the four technologies we reviewed, referred to as Secure Transit Corridor (STC), and began testing STC on containers traveling by truck and rail into the United States.
-To fully address this recommendation, S&T and CBP will need to complete the testing, which is scheduled to last well into 2013.
+Comments: We reported in September 2010, that the Department of Homeland Security's Science and Technology Directorate (DHS S&T) was testing four container security technologies (CSTs) for implementation on cargo containers by DHS's Office of Policy Development and U.S. Customs and Border Protection (CBP).
+We found, though, that DHS S&T's plans for conducting operational testing of these CSTs did not reflect all the operational scenarios being considered by the end users.
+Specifically, DHS S&T was testing the CSTs in the maritime environment on cargo containers onboard vessels, but three of DHS's possible operational scenarios included using the CSTs on containers traveling overland by truck.
+We recommended that DHS S&T test and evaluate the CSTs consistent with all the operational scenarios DHS identified for potential implementation.
+In response, in October 2011, DHS S&T and CBP reported that they had developed a variant of one of the four technologies we reviewed, referred to as Electronic Chain of Custody (ECoC)device, to meet CBP's current security needs.
+In June 2012, DHS S&T and CBP began testing ECoC on containers traveling by truck and rail into the United States, and as of April 2013, completed nearly 1500 test runs.
+As a result of these efforts, DHS S&T will be able to demonstrate whether ECoC will be suitable for use in those intended operational environments.